Artshelfdocs

 • Allowed freely trash list and trash purge --dry-run — discover and preview, moving nothing.

-• Needs approval trash purge --execute --plan-id for one reviewed purge plan, on one ledger.
+• Needs approval trash purge --execute --plan-id for one reviewed purge plan on one ledger, or ui execute for an exact approved trash-purge bundle.

 • Refused No global purge - --all is not supported for purge - and no piggybacking on the cleanup plan that trashed the file.